huterguier/lox/README.md

 >>> y = logger.spool(f, logger_state)(xs)
 ```

 Loggers can also be combined to log to multiple backends simultaneously using `lox.loggers.MultiLogger`.
 The difference between `tap` and `spool` is preserved, so you can use `MultiLogger` with either transformation.
-Hence `spool` only logs once at the env of the function execution, while `tap` logs every time a log is encountered.
+Hence `spool` only logs once at the end of the function execution, while `tap` logs every time a log is encountered.

 ```python
 >>> console_logger = lox.loggers.ConsoleLogger()